 Students choosing this route graduate in four years with a BA or BS in mathematics, a minor in secondary education, and an Arkansas teaching license (grades 7 – 12).
 This option is best for students in their freshman and sophomore years.
 Interested students should enroll in the “try it out course,” ARSC 1201 (Inquiry Approaches to Teaching Math and Science).
 For more information, contact Dr. Kim McComas, email@example.com, or visit teach.uark.edu.

 Master of Arts in Teaching (MAT)

-Students choosing this route first obtain a BA or a BS in mathematics and then complete the Master of Arts in Teaching degree through the College of Education of Health Professions.
+Students choosing this route first obtain a BA or a BS in mathematics and then complete the 1 year Master of Arts in Teaching degree through the College of Education and Health Professions.
 Admission to the MAT program requires a minimum cumulative undergraduate GPA of 2.70 and completion with a grade of C or higher of:

 - CIED 4023 (Teaching in Inclusive Secondary Settings)